MistyCommunity/Documentation/src/content/net-sdk/mistyrobotics-common/data.md

 public double Voltage { get; set; }
 ```

 * `Current` (double) - The current flowing into or discharging from the battery.
-This value is negative when the battery is discharging, and positive when the battery is being charged.
+This value is negative when the battery is discharging, and positive when the battery is charging.

 ```csharp
 public double Current { get; set; }